About

 Native Nomad Tree

-Native Nomad gift shop and home store came about as a creative effort to find beauty and serenity with hand made items found both locally and from afar (Native Northwestern and other small, independent U.S. businesses).
+Native Nomad came about as a creative effort to find beauty and serenity with hand made items found both locally and from afar (Native Northwestern and other small, independent U.S. businesses).

 The oak tree image for our logo is taken from a special tree that has a lot of significance to our family.
 Under its branches, we have enjoyed many a sunrise/sunset, campfire, story, song, game, bbq, water fight, jokes and laughter with family and friends.
 To us, it represents the enduring love we have for each other and all of the lives that have touched ours from around the world.

 We met in ’92 during college, working at a soup kitchen in Portland, OR.
 We have been married for 28 years, raising our children in SW Washington for the last 26.
 Because most of our family is from Oregon, Washington and Idaho, we’ve always made time to visit them- traveling all over the amazing PNW.
 We have also traveled to many U.S. States and World destinations and enjoyed various regions & cultures.
 Finding those quirky, unusual & nuanced spots: poring through museums, cultural centers, mom & pop shops and eateries is key to understanding a place and its people.
 We love history, art, culture, science, philosophy, theology and the interplay between all of them.
-We’ve raised our children to appreciate the perspectives of others; to help those in need: orphans, abandoned women and those suffering from poverty and disease by gaining sponsorship for their basic needs: food, shelter, medicine and education.
-If you have an interest in what our humanitarian efforts are, please feel free to drop by the shop and chat with us or send us a personal message.
+We’ve raised our children to appreciate the perspectives of others and to help those in need: orphans, abandoned women and those suffering from poverty and disease by gaining sponsorship for their basic needs: food, shelter, medicine and education.
+If you have an interest in what our humanitarian efforts are, please feel free to send us a personal message and see how you can get involved.

 We live out in the country and have raised our kids to be explorers & thinkers- to use their talents and skills creatively.
 We have always enjoyed arts and crafts and in 2017, we began selling our decor, gifts, furniture and jewelry creations at several local shops and markets and officially launched our company in 2018.
 We settled on the name because we are native to the Northwestern U.S. but nomads at heart.
 The name also refers to the makers and artists native to the NW, U.S. & abroad whom we support and promote.
 We want to bring people together in local and global communities, supporting & uplifting one another.

-We have all become used to buying cheap items made overseas and it is going to take time to turn the supertanker around and build a more locally-based economy but we are committed to trying.
+We have all become used to buying cheap items made by slave labor overseas and it is going to take time to turn the supertanker around and build a more ethical and locally-based economy but we are committed to trying.
+We personally buy many products made or grown by fellow makers and small businesses and promote them at every opportunity.

 Our goal is to be ourselves, to not judge or divide people and to keep it lighthearted & fun!
 We believe that our customers’ needs are important and that kind and friendly service are essential.
 We are here to make your experience as positive and uplifting as possible.
-Thank you so much for taking the time to understand and read our story, we hope that you will visit us soon!
+Thank you so much for taking the time to understand and read our story, we hope that you agree and will help support our vision.

 Blessings! – Sara & Jim